t04glovern/aws-greener-grass/.blog/greengrass-docker/README.md

 To deploy docker containers to our device we first need a docker-compose file with a definition of the services we want to run.
 This docker-compose file should be placed into an S3 bucket that the Greengrass group has permissions to pull from.

 Create a new `docker-compose.yml` file in the root of the bucket we created prior.
-Put the following contents in the file
+Put the following contents in the file.

 ```yaml
 version: '3.3'